 Many of us will suffer from mental health challenges at some point during our lives.
 For most, the symptoms and issues are dealt with and the sufferer can continue to live a normal life.
 For some, they are unable to see a way out of their depression and feel that the only solution is to take matters into their own hands and end their own life.
 Every year there is a dedicated day to raise awareness about suicide, and more importantly, to raise awareness about preventing it.
+Even when it seems that someone has everything it is not always true, celebrities suffer from mental health issue even though it seems they have the world at their feet.

 What Is It?